iceddev/cooldux/README.md

 ```

-**That's it!**  That's your entire state handler for a couple of functions that can by synchronous or promise-returing!
+That's your entire state handler for a couple of functions that can by synchronous or promise-returing!
 Your react or whatever view can just look in redux for `props.someState.exampleA` or `props.someState.exampleAError`.

 ## cache